gnicol/GitSwarm/perforce_swarm/doc-ce/raketasks/list_repos.md

 # Listing repository directories

-You can print a list of all Git repositories on disk managed by GitSwarm with the following command:
+You can print a list of all Git repositories on disk managed by $GitSwarm$ with the following command:

 ```bash